-D.9.5.1 Partial Underground Alternative - Environmental Setting community (see Figure C-4, Partial Underground Alternative), the 115 kV subtransmission line would travel the identical alignment as the Proposed Project, thus resulting in identical existing noise conditions.
+The Partial Underground Alternatives noise settings would be identical to those described above in Section D.9.1.4, Noise Environment, for the Proposed Project.
+While the Partial Underground Alternative would route a portion of the proposed new 115 kV subtransmission line underground through the City of Banning for an approximately one-mile portion of the alignment through the Sun Lakes community (see Figure C-4, Partial Underground Alternative), the 115 kV subtransmission line would travel the identical alignment as the Proposed Project, thus resulting in identical existing noise conditions.
 Furthermore, the applicable local noise rules and regulations for entire route, including the City of Banning, as described above in Section D.9.2 (Applicable Regulations, Plans, and Standards), would apply to the Partial Underground Alternative.